AffekeNommu/TemperatureThing/README.md

 month.php is called by the form action and displays the min and max each day for the selected month. inserto.php is the page the arduino uses to load the MySQL with readings.

 Assumption is that you have the MySQL installation on your webserver.
+Daylight savings requires arduino to be updated as well as index.php.

 First full system project in Arduino and also first sharing on github.